-As Secretary Kerry has said, gender equality is critical to our shared goals of prosperity, stability, and peace, and investing in women and girls worldwide is critical to advancing U.S. foreign policy.
+As Secretary Kerry has said, gender equality is critical to our shared goals of prosperity, stability, and peace, and investing in women and girls worldwide is critical to advancing U.S. foreign polthing to do economically and strategically.

 Secretary Clinton and Ambassador Verveer made unprecedented progress not only in promoting gender equality and advancing the status of women and girls abroad, but also in elevating women's issues in our foreign policy.
 They worked to integrate these issues into high-profile multilateral forums and bilateral dialogues and into the duties of our foreign and civil service.